irvifa/rpi/tools/kernel-compilation/README.md

 please remember that we can't use the ssh connection inside so better use the https connection

-we're using 3.18 branch in the [Github] (https://github.com/raspberrypi/linux), just pick the branch and download the zip and then:
+we're using 3.18 branch in the [Github] (https://github.com/raspberrypi/linux), just pick the branch.

-` unzip linux-rpi-3.18.y.zip -d .`

 Or, we could use another distro based compiler: